Skip to main content

 • How that information needs to be provided (e.g. Statement about the payments, Payment Summary, etc.)

-For more information, please refer to the below links:
+For more information, refer to:

-Any ETP payments owed to the employee need to be paid to either the estate of the deceased employee or the person entitlement to the money.
-These amounts will need to be reported via STP and in some circumstances, tax is withheld.
+Any ETP payments owed to the employee need to be paid to either the estate of the deceased employee or the person entitled to the money.
+These amounts will need to be reported via STP and in some circumstances, tax withheld.
 Payments can include any unused RDOs or unused Sick Leave (if applicable).

-To Terminate the Employee Record in MicrOpay
+To terminate the Employee

 1. Go to Payroll, Transactions, Processing, Terminations.